 World events have again focused attention on the need, both in our own homes and while away from home, to think carefully about the resources needed to keep us safe and secure in the case of an emergency or unforeseen event.

-While there is no way to fully anticipate the exact nature of the emergencies and challenges that we as a community may face, at Barnard we have focused our efforts on improving basic emergency management procedures in the event of an unforeseen event.
+While there is no way to fully anticipate the exact nature of the emergencies and challenges that we as a community may face, at Barnard we have focused our efforts on improving basic emergency management procedures in the event of an unforeseen event as well as emergency response protocols for various emergencies.
 We are also indeed very fortunate that New York City has one of the most advanced and responsive public safety systems in the world.

 Barnard College’s Emergency Plan